ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

     **Scope**: Configure the scope

     **Trigger**: Define the condition and threshold value that must be evaluated.
 It also defines whether the alert sends a single alert or multiple alerts.
 Valid time scales are `minute`, `hour`, or `day`.
 A single alert fires an alert for the entire scope.
 Multiple Alerts are sent if 1 or more segments breach the threshold at once.
 An alert is sent for each segment that you specify.

     **Notification Channel**: Enable 1 or more notification channels.

-## Controlling the access to platform metrics fort a team
+## Controlling the access to platform metrics for a team
 {: #platform_metrics_working_team}

 You can control the data that is visible to all the users that are members of a team.